elenaliar/Linear-Numerical-Algebra/README.md

 # Linear-Numerical-Algebra
 project 1: Find solution of linear system and inverse of matrix <br />
-implementation in C of LU factorisation with partial pivoting and Cholesky decomposition project 2:  Iterative Methods for Solving Linear Systems<br />
+implementation in C of LU factorisation with partial pivoting and Cholesky decomposition <br />
+project 2:  Iterative Methods for Solving Linear Systems<br />
 implementation in MATLAB of ESOR and PSD